Rohit3533/Ecommerce/README.md

 # Ecommerce
-This is the Project to Work on something products related
+This is the Project for the Assignment works